 This assessment requires that the IBCLC play with the inside of the baby’s mouth a bit, in order to learn how the tongue actually moves, to feel the shape of the palate, and examine the gums, inside of the lips, and under the tongue.

-Renee assessed our baby’s mouth and diagnosed her with a posterior tongue tie.
+Renee assessed our baby’s mouth and noted a restrictive frenulum under the tongue.
+She referred us to a provider who could diagnose and treat a tongue tie.
 Neither hospital lactation nurses or her pediatrician were able to detect her tongue tie.
 She gave us very clear and direct guidance about breastfeeding positions, pumping, bottle feeding and a tongue tie procedure.